lgoyes/BookNotes/CodeComplete-SteveMcConnell.md

 ### 13.3 Global Data

+* Global variables are accessible anywhere in a program.
+THe term is also sometimes used sloppily to refer to variables with a broader scope than local variables - such as class variables that are accessible anywhere within a class.
+But accessibility anywhere within a single class does not by itself mean that a variable is global.

+#### Common Problems with Global Data

+* You might change the value of a global variable in one place and mistakenly think that it has remained unchanged somewhere else.
+* "Aliasing" refers to calling the same variable by two or more different names.
+This happens when a global variable is passed to a routine and then used byu the routine as a global variable and as a parameter.
+* Multithread code created the possibility that global data will be shared not only among routines, but among different copies of the same program.
+In such an environment, you have to make sure that global data keeps its meaning even when multiple copies of a program are running.
+* If the class you want to reuse reads or writes global data, you can't just plug it into the new program.
+You have to modify the new program or the old class so that they're compatible.
+* If the initialization of a global variable in one file uses a global variable that was initialized in a different file, all bets are off on the second variable's value unless you take explicit steps to ensure the two variables are initialized in the right sequence.
+* Global data pokes holes in your ability to modularize.
+If you use global data, can you concentrate on one routine at a time?
+No. You have to concentrate on one routine and every other routine that uses the same global data.

+#### Reasons to Use Global Data

+* Sometimes you have data that applies conceptually to your whole program.
+This might be a variable that reflects the state of a program, or it might be information that's needed throughout a proggram.
+* You can use global variables as substitutes for named constants when your language doesn't support them.
+* The disciplined use of global data is a prime example of the distinction between programming in vs. programming into a language.
+* Use global variables to emulate enumerated types.
+* Sometimes you have so many references to a variables that it appears in the parameter list of every routine you write.
+Rather than including it in every parameter list, you can make it a global variable.
+    * If the data is accessed by a limited set of routines, you can package into a class with the data they work on.
+* Sometimes you pass data to a routine or class merely so that it can be passed to another routine or class.
+When the routine in the middle of the call chain doesn't use the object, the object is called "tramp data".

+#### Use Global Data as a Last Resort

+* Begin by making each variable local and make variables global only as you need to.
+* Some variables are truly global.
+Others are really class variables, used heavily only within a certain set of routines.
+    * If routines outside the class need to use it, provide the variable's value by means of an access routine.
+Don't access class values directly.
+* Use access routines.

+#### Using Access ROutines Instead of Global Data

+* You can use access routines to centralize control over your data and to protect yourself against changes.

+##### Advantages of Access Routines

+* You get centralized control over the data.
+* You can ensure that all references to the variables are barricaded.
+* You get the general benefits of information hiding automatically.
+* Access routines are easy to convert to an abstract data type.

+##### How to Use Access Routines

+* Summary:
+    1. Hide data in a class
+    2. Declare that data by using the static keyword or its equivalent to ensure that only a single instance of the data exists.
+    3. Write routines that let you look at the data and change it.
+    4. Require code outside the class to use the access routines rather than working directly with the data.
+* Require all code to go through the access routines for the data.
+* As long as you're writing routines, take a moment to think about which class each global variable belongs in and then package the data and its access routines in that class.
+* Similar to concurrency control in a multiuser database environments, locking requires that before the value of a global variable can be used or updated, the variable must be "checked out".
+After the variable is used, it's checked back in.
+During the time it's in use, if some other part of the program tries to check it out, the lock/unlock routine displays an error message or fires an assertion.
+* Build access routines at the level of the problem domain, rather than at the level of the implementation details.
+* Keep all access to the data at the same level of abstraction.
+    * If you use an access routine to do one thing to a structure, you should use an access routine to do everything else to it too.

+##### How to Reduce the Risks of Using Global Data

+* In most instances, global data is really class data for a class that hasn't been designed or implemented very well.
+    * In a few instances, data really needs to be global, but accesses to it can be wrapped with access routines to minimize potential problems.
+    * In a tiny number of remaining instances, you really need to use global data.
+    * Develop a naming convention to make global variables obvios.
+    * Create a well-annotated list of all your global variables.
+    * Don't use global variables to contain intermediate results.
+    * Don't pretend you're not using global data by tutting all your data into a monster object and passing it everywhere.

 ## 14. Organizing Straight-Line Code

 ## 15. Using COnditionals
 ## 16. Controlling Loops
 ## 17. Unusual Control Structures